ices-tools-dev/echoSMs/docs/usage.md

 _This is an experimental feature._

 The `multiprocess = True` parameter in the call to `calculate_ts` will cause echoSMs to divide the requested model runs over as many cores as your computer has.
-Total solution time will decrease almost linearly with the number of models runs.
+Total solution time will decrease almost linearly with the number of cores.

 ## Reference model definitions